idblr/NCI_Cancer_Center_Catchment_Areas/README.md

 ### Data availability

-The NCI-designated Cancer Center catchment areas shapefiles are downloadable from the [Catchment Areas of NCI-Designated Cancer Centers web application](INSERT_HOTLINK_HERE) hosted on the [GIS Portal for Cancer Research](https://www98.imsweb.com/) by the [National Cancer Institute](https://www.cancer.gov/).
+Shapefiles for the NCI-designated Cancer Center locations and catchment areas are available for download from the [Catchment Areas of NCI-Designated Cancer Centers](https://gis.cancer.gov/ncicatchment/) web application hosted on the [GIS Portal for Cancer Research](https://gis.cancer.gov/) by the [National Cancer Institute](https://www.cancer.gov/).

 ### Questions?